The Clamshell Nebula

 Seestar S50

-Here’s a photo of this target taken from the same Bortle 8 city location as the main image, but using a Seestar S50 smart telescope.
-The exposure time was 105 minutes.
+Here’s an image of the Clamshell Nebula taken from my city centre location using a ZWO Seestar S50 smart telescope.
 It’s hard to make out much nebulosity, but the bright star 68 Cygni shows up well.